Welcome to our interactive calf. Click on the different calf sections to find out more information about them.

 Another issue to do with muscle in calves is double-muscling.
-This is the result of a defect in the myostatin gene, which is responsible for regulating the growth of muscle fibres during development.
+This is the result of several mutations in the myostatin gene, which is responsible for regulating the growth of muscle fibres during development.
 When this happens, muscle fibres increase in both size and numbers resulting in the double muscled appearance.

 In some breeds, this is a desirable trait due to the increased carcass yield, however it can cause problems such as decreased fertility and the vastly increased likelihood of calves needing to be delivered by caesarean due to the increased size of the calf.

-As this is a genetic trait, selective breeding is the best way to prevent the problem and keep the trait out of the herd.
+As this is a genetic trait, selective breeding is the best way to manage this trait out of the herd.

 The skin is vitally important to the health of a calf and it is the primary barrier to infections and also the outside elements.